UPPS 04.04.03 - Staff Employment

 Procedures for Notifying Non-Selected Applicants

-All applicants will receive notification via email of their application status through the university’s electronic application system.
+All applicants will receive notification via email of their application status through PeopleAdmin.

-Non-interviewed applicants can access the university’s electronic application system at any time for application status.
-Non-interviewed applicants will also receive an automated notice of non-selection by email.
+Non-interviewed applicants can access PeopleAdmin at any time for application status.
+When the position is filled, all non-selected applicants will receive an automated notice of non-selection by email.

-In addition, the hiring manager may personally notify any non-selected applicant, but only after the selected applicant has accepted the position.
+The hiring manager will personally notify any non-selected applicants that were interviewed, but only after the selected applicant has accepted the position.

-When considering an applicant for a position outside the Academic Affairs division for a concurrent faculty appointment, the provost may authorize the use of alternate procedures outlined in AA/PPS 7.01, Dean and Chair Hiring, or AA/PPS 04.01.01, Faculty Hiring, in lieu of procedures outlined in this UPPS.
+When considering an applicant for a position outside the Academic Affairs division for a concurrent faculty appointment, the provost and vice president for Academic Affairs may authorize the use of alternate procedures outlined in AA/PPS No. 04.01.04, Dean and Chair Hiring, or AA/PPS No. 04.01.01, Faculty Hiring, in lieu of procedures outlined in this policy.

-A hiring manager interested in retaining a search firm to assist in filling a senior-level position should contact Human Resources for further information regarding this recruiting option.
+A hiring manager interested in retaining a search firm to assist in filling a senior-level position should contact Talent Acquisition for further information regarding this recruiting option.

-The university may deny employment to any applicant and continued employment to any employee who does not possess a current required job-related state, federal or university license, certification or other credential (LCC).
-Any decision to employ an applicant or continue the employment for an individual not possessing the required credential must be for an extraordinary circumstance and approved in writing by the appropriate divisional vice president.
+The university may deny employment to any applicant and continued employment to any employee who does not possess a current required job-related LCC required by state or federal law or at the request of the appropriate divisional vice president.
+In addition, any decision to employ an applicant or continue the employment for an individual not possessing the required credentials must be for an extraordinary circumstance and approved in writing by the appropriate divisional vice president.

 Department head requirements:

-Ensure that all LCC’s are documented in the applicable GOJA and job specification.
+ensure that all LCCs are documented in the applicable job description and job specification; and

 Hiring manager requirements:

-Obtain from the selected job applicant a copy of any required LCC and forward to Human Resources using the Electronic Application System (EASY).
+obtain from the selected job applicant a copy of any required LCC and forward it to Human Resources; and

-Keep any required LCC for their position current.
+keep any required LCC for their position current; and

 Human Resources requirements:

-Track the possession and currency of all required LCCs for employees.
+track the possession of all required LCCs for employees; and

 All males aged 18 to 25 must register with Selective Service before becoming a state employee.

 The Human Resources Master Data Center will verify Selective Service registration for all regular new hires.
-The hiring department is required to request verification of registration for non-student non-regular and student workers.
-Attach a copy of the confirmation to the appointing PCR and submit to Human Resources or Faculty Records for processing.
+The hiring department is required to request verification of registration for non-student, non-regular and student workers.
+The hiring department will attach a copy of the confirmation to the appointing PCR and submit to Human Resources or to the Office of Faculty and Academic Resources for processing.

-The hiring manager must review all received applications prior to the closing date or the date Human Resources was notified to discontinue accepting applications on “open until filled” postings.
+The hiring manager must review all received applications prior to the closing date or the date Talent Acquisition was notified to discontinue accepting applications on open until filled postings.

 The hiring manager must complete the university’s applicant verification process for the selected applicant.
 Under this process, the hiring manager documents the applicant’s experience, education, certification, and affiliations by:

-contacting prior employers and completing at least two employment history verifications located on the employment history verification tab via the university’s electronic application system; and
+contacting prior employers and completing at least two employment history verifications located on the employment verification form in PeopleAdmin; and

 requiring the applicant to provide copies of transcripts and professional certifications or affiliations as required.

-The chief diversity officer and director, Office of Equity and Access, will review the electronic applicant log, hiring matrix, and applicant verification documentation and return disapproved electronic logs to the hiring manager for correction or forward the approved electronic log via the university’s electronic application system to Human Resources.
+The equity reviewer, will review in the electronic applicant system, the applicant list, the requisition (recommend for hire) including hiring matrix, and applicant verification documentation and will return disapproved electronic lists and requisitions (recommend for hire) to the hiring manager for correction or forward the approved requisition (recommend for hire) to Talent Acquisition.

 Effective Dates – Hiring managers do not have the authority to offer a position or commit the university to a specific start date for a new hire, or change in employee status without the following:

-chief diversity officer and director, Office of Equity and Access, approval of the electronic applicant log, hiring matrix, and applicant verification documentation;
+the equity reviewer approval of the electronic applicant list, the hiring matrix, and the applicant employment verification documentation;

 completion of a criminal history background check; and

-notification from Human Resources to extend the employment offer, at which time the PCR is to be completed upon determination of the hire date.
+notification from Talent Acquisition to extend the employment offer, at which time the PCR is to be completed upon determination of the hire date.

-Current Employees - Same as for new employees, except that normal university promotion, transfer, and other applicable compensation policies will apply, as appropriate.
+Current Employees – Salary posting options for current employees are the same as for new employees, except that normal university promotion, transfer, and other applicable compensation policies will apply, as appropriate.

 NOTE: Except for a promotion under the internal selection option or a general increase as may be mandated by the legislature or university policy, new employees are not eligible for any pay increase for a period of 90 calendar days.